HubSpot/integration-examples-php/timeline-app/README.md

 1. There is an initialization script init.php invoked by the user on the initial Application page.
-It is designed to create event types which will be used for creating timeline events further.
+It is designed to create event types which will be used for creating timeline events later.

 2. After the initialization is done authorize the applications via OAuth2.